Baingan Bharta Recipe (Smoky Indian Mashed Eggplant)

 We simply love this Baingan ka Bharta due to its simplicity and taste.
 I have learned this authentic Punjabi recipe from my mom-in-law who makes excellent Punjabi food.

-To make baingan bharta eggplants are roasted on a direct flame on a gas stovetop or on a bed of hot charcoal or in a tandoor.
-Later the charred skin is peeled and the aubergines are mashed.
+To make baingan bharta, eggplants are roasted on direct flame over a gas stovetop, on hot charcoal, or in a tandoor.
+Once charred, the skin is peeled and the flesh is mashed.

 2. Cooking in onion-tomato masala base